ptek/roslynka/README.md

 A toy project for monitoring the humidity levels of the plants.
 The project is based on a raspberry pi, with Adafruit STEMMA Soil Sensor connected to it.

-Currently the Raspberry pi is running the latest dietpi image, with python3 and poetry installed.
+The Raspberry pi is running the latest dietpi image, with python3 and poetry installed.
 The project is using the Adafruit CircuitPython library to read the sensor data.

+Alerting is done via pushover.net

 # Setup and Dependencies